Paete: Precolonial era

-Sargento Mayor Juan de Salcedo was the first Spaniard to set foot in Paete.
+Spanish conquistador Juan de Salcedo was the first Spaniard to set foot in Paete.
 He was on his way to explore the gold-rich region of Paracale in Bicol.
 His men first encountered some resistance from the settlers of what is now Cainta in Rizal Province, but defeated the lightly armed natives.
 Then he ventured to the lakeside barangays of Laguna de Bay on his way to Bicol.

-Spanish colonial era
+Spanish colonial period

 Around 1580, Paete was established as a pueblo by the Friars.
 Juan de Plasencia and Diego Oropesa.
 Due to a death of the prior of Paete at that time, Paete was annexed to the Convent of Lumban.
 Then in 1600, Paete became a barrio of Pangil.
 In 1602, Paete became independent town having its own convent and was christened Pueblo de San Lorenzo in honor of the town's first patron saint.
 The pueblo consisted not only of Paete, but included the neighboring towns of Pakil, San Antonio, Longos and Kalayaan.
 In 1671, Fray Francisco Soller reenacted the Via Crucis to resuscitate the people's waning faith.
 He carried a cross from the town proper up to Mt.
 Ping-as in Pakil.
 In 1676, when Pakil became a separate pueblo, the townspeople of Paete wanted crosses of their own, so they built and located them in sitio Santa Ana, and named the site Tatlong Krus (Three Crosses).
 Paete regained its full township status only in 1850.

-American colonial era
+American colonial period

 In 1899, American forces launched the Laguna campaign to subjugate the whole province and squelch insurrection.
 On the last leg of the campaign on April 12, an American battalion of 200 men invaded Paete but met strong resistance from an inexperienced force of less than 50 men.
 The town was subdued but it proved to be a costly battle for the Americans.